Reportr/dashboard/README.md

 $ heroku open
 ```

-Configure using Heroku config vars or ENV variables:
+Configure using Heroku config vars or define these variables in a **.env** file:

 ```
 # Host name